The Leonid Meteor Storm of 2001

 For Australia the Leonid radiant rises at about 1:30 am local time.
 By 4:30 am the sky is becoming too light for visual observations, so there is a visual observation window of about 3 hours during which Leonid meteors may be seen.

-David Glackin from The Aerospace Corporation (California, USA), Michael Pique from The Scripps Research Institute (California) and John Kennewell (SWS, Learmonth) conducted visual and photographic observations from the 17th through 19th of November.
+David Glackin from The Aerospace Corporation (California, USA), Michael Pique from The Scripps Research Institute (California) and John Kennewell (ASWFC, Learmonth) conducted visual and photographic observations from the 17th through 19th of November.

 The meteor rates from these observers is presented below: